influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/histogram.md

 The bin counts are cumulative.

 Each input table is converted into a single output table representing a single histogram.
-The output table has a the same group key as the input table.
+The output table has the same group key as the input table.
 Columns not part of the group key are removed and an upper bound column and a count column are added.

 _**Function type:** Transformation_